CryptoManufaktur-io/chainflip-docker/README.md

 ## Updating chainflip

+Run `./flipd update` to refresh the configuration for `old-engine.yml`, see below.
+This also pulls fresh node and engine versions if the `latest` tag is being used.

+If you are using specific version tags for node and engine, instead of latest, `nano .env` and set the desired new version tags.

-If there is a runtime upgrade - that is, Chainflip instructed you to run the old engine alongside a new one - first `./flipd update`, then `nano .env` and add `:old-engine.yml` to `COMPOSE_FILE`.
+If there is a runtime upgrade - that is, Chainflip instructed you to run the old engine alongside a new one - `nano .env,` add `:old-engine.yml` to `COMPOSE_FILE`.
 If you need a different old engine tag than configured, set it now.

-If you are using specific version tags for node and engine, instead of latest, `nano .env` and set the desired new version tags, then `./flipd update` to pull the new versions.

 `./flipd up` to restart node and engine on the new versions.